314gb/314gb.github.io/index.md

 ![](images/gamebuddiespro.PNG)

 Game Buddies allows students to login and create a profile indicating their gaming tastes, their gaming capabilities, their gaming goals (playing for fun or competitively / against or with each other), and their gaming times.
 The profile can include links to their gaming profiles containing their IGN, etc. (Ex.
-Steam, Blizzard, Maplestory, etc)  Admins can monitor the site for inappropriate content, create new categories of gaming tastes, goals, capabilities, and to ban anyone who violates the Terms of Use and Conditions.
-Both student and admins can log in with their UH account.
-Include a link to a discord page for Game Buddies so that people can interact with each other via a very widely used, popular VoIP application.
+Steam, Blizzard, Maplestory, etc)

 ![](images/gamebuddiesdict.PNG)